NickHerrig/nickherrig.com/content/posts/icefishing.md

 ![deep-sea-fishing](/images/icefishing2024/deep-sea-fishing.jpg)

 Ice fishing, on the other hand, is new territory for me.
 This is the second year I've had the opportunity to give it a go.
 Ice fishing is a different beast than the other styles of fishing.
 It's both psychotic and exciting.
 You're battling sub-zero tempatures on snow covered lakes at a chance for a good bite and even better company.
-So here's a little recap of from 2024 ice fishing adventure.
+So here's a little recap from our 2024 ice fishing adventure.

 ## The Location

-This year's trip was in Merrifield Minnesota, which is about 10 miles north of the larger Brainerd MN.
+This year's trip was in Merrifield, Minnesota, which is about 10 miles north of the larger Brainerd, MN.
 We stayed in an airbnb on the west shore of [Sliver Lake](https://www.dnr.state.mn.us/areas/fisheries/eastmetro/lakes/silverNB.html) which is marked on the map as a red circle.
 Our main game plan was to fish [Edward Lake](https://www.dnr.state.mn.us/lakefind/lake.html?id=18030500) via vehicle access marked by a green circle.
 Edward Lake has a max depth of 75 feet, and is known for great structure that supports walleye, northern pike, and panfish.

 ![lake-map](/images/icefishing2024/lake-map.jpg)